Joint constraint on the jet structures from the short GRB population and GRB 170817A: Confronting the jet structures with the population statistics of SGRBs

 \subsection{The direction-dependence of the emission energy}

-Because of the jet structure and the relativistic beaming of the jet emission, the emission energy inferred from observations should highly depend on the viewing angle, which could not always trace the angular distribution of the kinetic energy of the jet \citep{Salafia2015}.
-Specifically, for a viewing angle $\theta_{\rm obs}$, the isotropically-equivalent energy of the GRB prompt emission can be calculated by \citep{Salafia2015}
+Because of the jet structure, the emission energy inferred from the observations should highly depend on the viewing angle.
+Furthermore, due to the relativistic beaming of the jet emission, the observed luminosity could not always be determined by the kinetic energy of the jet in the same direction \citep{Salafia2015}.
+For a viewing angle $\theta_{\rm obs}$, the isotropically-equivalent energy of the GRB prompt emission can be calculated by \citep{Rybicki1979,Salafia2015}

 where $\eta_{\gamma}$ is the radiation efficiency which is assumed to be a constant for different time and different directions.
+With the parameter values listed in Table \ref{tab1}, we plot the dependence of the emission energy on $\theta_{\rm obs}$ in Figure \ref{Eiso} (solid circles).
+Radiation efficiency $\eta_{\gamma}$ can be determined by tuning the theoretical lines to be consistent with the observational data of GRB 170817A.
+For the central value of the parameters, we have $\eta_{\gamma}=0.08$, $0.013$, and $0.2$ for the power-law, single-Gaussian, and double-Gaussian jet structures, respectively.
+The errors of the structure parameters would lead to the value of $\eta_{\gamma}$ vary within a wide range, which is about an order of magnitude as indicated by the shaded bands in Figure \ref{Eiso}.

-As shown in Figure \ref{Eiso}, we find that the $\theta_{\rm obs}$-dependence of the emission energy can roughly trace the kinetic energy for viewing angles not much larger than the jet opening angle.
-However, when the observational direction is far away from the jet axis, the emission energy could become much higher than the kinetic energy at the same direction, particularly, in the Gaussian structure cases.
+Generally speaking, the emission energy can roughly trace the kinetic energy for viewing angles not much larger than the jet opening angle.
+However, when the observational direction is far away from the jet axis, the emission energy could become much higher than the kinetic energy at the same direction, particularly, in the case of a Gaussian structure.
 The large angle emission is actually contributed from the jet material at smaller angles and the prompt emission of GRB 170817A is just in such a situation\footnote{Since the single Gaussian cannot directly explain the prompt emission of GRB 170817A, \cite{Tan2020} suggested an outer Gaussian component.
-However, as shown here, the GRB 170817A emission actually could be explained by the large-angle emission effect, which indicates the outer Gaussian may be not indispensable.
-Nevertheless, we keep considering the two-Gaussian situation in this paper, because the two-Gaussian structure could still be a natural result of the jet propagation and it is also helpful for improving the afterglow modeling \citep{Wei2022}.}.
-By comparing with the isotropic emission energy of GRB 170817A, the radiation efficiency can be constrained to be $\eta_{\gamma}=0.08$, $0.013$, and $0.2$ for the power-law, single-Gaussian, and two-Gaussian jet structures, respectively.
+However, as shown here, the GRB 170817A emission actually could be explained by the large-angle emission effect, which indicates that the outer Gaussian may not be indispensable.
+However, in this paper, we keep considering the double-Gaussian situation, because the double-Gaussian structure could still be a natural result of the jet propagation and it is also helpful for improving the afterglow modeling \citep{Wei2022}.}.